THE · THUMB · LOOP MMXXVI

 The Map

 Every stop on both Saturday options, every light on the trail, every Eagle aerie along the way — pinned to one map.
+The Saturday I (locked) and Saturday II (considered) routes are both drawn so you can see the decision that was made.
 Tap a marker for its address and phone.
 Then grab the GPX below to import the whole ride into Ride Command, Garmin, Calimoto, REVER, or Google My Maps.

 Scroll-zoom is off so the page scrolls normally — use the +/− buttons or pinch to zoom.

-Main stop / overnight Meal stop Lighthouse / scenic Eagle aerie Saturday I · Lakeshore Run Saturday II · Edson Run Sunday route home
+Main stop / overnight Meal stop Lighthouse / scenic Eagle aerie Saturday I · Lakeshore Run (locked) Saturday II · Edson Run (considered) Sunday route home

 Download the GPX for the whole loopEvery stop, lighthouse, and aerie as named waypoints, plus three routes (Saturday I, Saturday II, Sunday).
 Imports into Ride Command, Garmin, Calimoto, REVER, Google My Maps, and any standard GPS app. .gpx ▸